Cwm Rhondda: History

 William Williams Pantycelyn (named, in the Welsh style, "Pantycelyn" after the farm which his wife inherited) is generally acknowledged as the greatest Welsh hymnwriter.
 The Welsh original of this hymn was first published as Hymn 10 in Mor o Wydr (Sea of Glass) in 1762.
 It comprised six verses.
 (References to a five verse version in Pantycelyn's Alleluia of 1745 appear to be incorrect.)
 It was originally titled Gweddi am Nerth i fyned trwy anialwch y Byd (Prayer for strength for the journey through the world's wilderness).

 Peter Williams (1722–1796) (Note: Peter Williams was no relation of the author but was well known for his popular edition of the Welsh Bible, with notes) translated the hymn which was published in Hymns on various subjects, 1771, with the title Prayer for Strength.
 This translation is the only Welsh hymn to have gained widespread circulation in the English-speaking world.
 The present-day Welsh version, given above, is essentially a redaction of the original to parallel Peter Williams's English version.
 A result of the translation process is that the now-familiar phrase "Bread of heaven" does not actually occur in the original; it is a paraphrase of the references to manna.

 The Welsh word Arglwydd corresponds to the English Lord.
 Peter Williams used Jehovah in his translation of the lyrics.
 Although some English-language hymnals today have replaced "Jehovah" with "Redeemer", it's common to see the hymn with the original English translation that includes the Divine Name.

 The following version of the original is taken from Gwaith Pantycelyn (The Works of Pantycelyn).
 All but the second verse is given, with minor variations, in the Welsh Hymnbook of the Calvinist and Wesleyan Methodists, published by the assemblies of the two churches.
 (The variations are mainly to update the language, e.g. in verse 1 ynwyf (elided to ynwy'), meaning "in [me]", has become ynof in more modern Welsh.)

 Meanings

 The hymn describes the experience of God's people in their travel through the wilderness from the escape from slavery in Egypt (Exodus 12–14), being guided by a cloud by day and a fire by night (Exodus 13:17–22) to their final arrival forty years later in the land of Canaan (Joshua 3).
 During this time their needs were supplied by God, including the daily supply of manna (Exodus 16).

-The hymn text forms an allegory for the journey of a Christian throughout their life on earth requiring the Redeemer's guidance and ending at the gates of Heaven (the verge of Jordan) and end of time (death of death and hell's destruction).